louiseiyengar/treehouse-unit-06/README.md

 The project displays six websites I created in which functionality was added using front-end JavaScript code.
 The site also contains information about my career as a web developer, as well as a button allowing a user to view my resume.
 ======= Error Processing ==========================

-If you request a page that doesn't exist or a project that doesn't exist, for example (localhost:3000/does-not-exist/ or localhost:3000/project/100/) you will see both a 404 error page and a console.log page indicating there was a 404 error.
+If you request a page that doesn't exist or a project that doesn't exist, for example (localhost:3000/does-not-exist/ or localhost:3000/project/100/) you will see both a 404 error page and a console.log message indicating there was a 404 error.

 ======= Design Modifications ======================